 We decided to do something to help our local community during the COVID-19 pandemic, while also shaping the future of virtual fundraising.

-By using the Virtual Event Center, we created a memorable online fundraising experience, curated our own content, livestreamed our event, and raised funds together in a virtual world.
+By using the Virtual and Live Stream Event Software, we created a memorable online fundraising experience, curated our own content, livestreamed our event, and raised funds together in a virtual world.

 At OneCause, we felt a real need to get in and help.
 We are busy working on new solutions to help nonprofits keep fundraising in a virtual world, but as a team, we wanted to also be able to give back to our own community and help those in need during this time.
-So, we decided to host our own virtual fundraiser, using our new Virtual Event Center,” Stephanie Ragozzino, Chief Product Officer at OneCause.
+So, we decided to host our own virtual fundraiser, using our new Virtual and Live Stream Event Software,” Stephanie Ragozzino, Chief Product Officer at OneCause.

 With shelter-in-place still in effect, and limits to in-person gatherings, we had to have an easy way to launch an event and raise funds for our community.
-Enter the Virtual Event Center.
+Enter the Virtual and Live Stream Event Software.
 We wanted to explore innovative ways to:

 The goal was to build the OneCause community online and create a strong connection to the cause we were raising money for (Second Helpings), so that people understood them impact of giving, and were inspired to donate.

-Now that we had the Virtual Event Center, it was time to plan our virtual fundraiser FAST.
+Now that we had this software solution, it was time to plan our virtual fundraiser FAST.
 We had only 2 weeks to plan, create and execute a seamless online event.
 We quickly mobilized our Virtual Event Committee and started to:

 Like the rest of the country, we’ve been stuck at home for three months.
 We wanted to have something to celebrate, to connect to, so we gathered online.
 Our theme “A Night In…” was a fun play on shelter in place.
 Everyone picked a places they wished they could go to.
 People had virtual backgrounds, shared pictures and memories.
 It was our way to have fun and fundraise.”
 Steve Johns, CEO at OneCause